-Ref Question Example of the type of information in support of responses which will be taken into account Yes No Supplier's unique reference to relevant Score (Internal in the assessment supporting information (Please attach on separate sheets) use only) 1 Are you able to demonstrate that you have a policy and organisation for health and safety (H&S) management?
+Yes No Reference to enclosure F1 Are you able to demonstrate that you have a policy and organisation for health and safety (H&S) management?
 Please provide evidence of a periodically reviewed H&S Policy, endorsed by the Chief Executive/Managing Director.
 The policy should be relevant to the anticipated nature and scale of activity to be undertaken and set out responsibilities for H&S management at all levels of the organisation.
 (Organisations with fewer than 5 employees: see Note 1).
-2 Are you able to describe your arrangements for ensuring that your H&S measures are effective in reducing/ preventing incidents, occupational ill-health and accidents?
+F2 Are you able to describe your arrangements for ensuring that your H&S measures are effective in reducing/ preventing incidents, occupational ill-health and accidents?
 Please provide details of the arrangements for H&S management that are relevant to the anticipated nature and scale of activity to be undertaken and show clearly how these arrangements are communicated to the workforce.
 (Organisations with fewer than 5 employees: see Note 1).
-3 Do you have access to competent H&S advice/assistance-both general and construction sector related?
+F3 Do you have access to competent H&S advice/assistance-both general and construction sector related?
 Please provide evidence of how your organisation obtains access to competent H&S advice.
 Note: Access to competent in-house advice, in whole or part, is preferred.
 It is essential that the advisor(s) are able to provide general H&S advice and that (from the same source or elsewhere) advice relating to construction H&S issues is accessible as required.
-4 Do you have a policy and process for providing your staff/workforce with training and information appropriate to the types of activity that your organisation is likely to undertake?
-Provide evidence that your organisation has in place and implements training arrangements to ensure that its staff/workforce has sufficient skills and understanding to discharge their various duties.
-This should include refresher training (e.g. a CPD programme) that will keep the workforce updated on good H&S practice applicable throughout the company.